-No Place Like Home (NPLH) Units: Of the 134 units, there are 65 NPLH units comprised of 26 units that will be allocated to the category of "Chronically Homeless," 19 units to the category of "Homeless," and 20 units to the category "At Risk of Homelessness."
-The owner will be utilizing the CES procedures as part of the pre-qualifying and leasing phase, which is anticipated to begin in the Summer of 2022 and occupancy to begin no later than early 2023.
+No Place Like Home (NPLH) Units: There are four projects in the City with NPLH units, Capitol Park, Sunrise Point, Mutual on the Boulevard, and On Broadway Apartments.
+Of the total 274 units, there are 102 NPLH units that will be allocated to the category of "Chronically Homeless," "Homeless," and "At Risk of Homelessness."
+The owners will be utilizing the CES procedures as part of the pre-qualifying and leasing phase.
+Due to construction delays, Capitol Park's CES procedures began in April of 2023 and occupancy began late 2023.
+For On Broadway Apartments, construction began in June of 2023 and occupancy is anticipated to begin in Summer of 2025.
+Sunrise Point and Mutual on the Boulevard are under construction.